Crooked, Messy, & A Little Dangerous

 I led them down into what I thought was a path that ran along the creek.
 Surely, it would be there.
 It was not.
 And when I turned around to go back, the Rhododendron had closed in around me, their gnarled trunks, twisting and turning into a maze of knotted branches reaching up to grab the scarce sunlight available along the creek bed.

 Each way looked the same.
 The only marker I had to orient myself was the creek that ran along my right side.
-If it hadn’t been for that, I may have been lost for days with no food and very little water.

 But I’d grown up feeling lost and in-between, so I did what I’d always done, I slowed down, told myself that I was home, and went to work figuring out how to use the land to my advantage.